Sriram616/Artificial-Intelligence/Accident Classification/Readme.md

-# Accident Detection from CCTV Footage using CNN
+# Accident Classification from CCTV Footage using CNN

 ## Project Overview